How to Use SMALL

 small plan

-Generate or update a task plan from intent and constraints.
+Create or update plan.small.yml from intent and constraints.

 small status